 And what better way is there to assess the state of your employees’ minds than by asking them directly and anonymously?
 If you don’t measure employee engagement, you can’t improve it — it’s really as simple as that.

 And creating a culture of engaged employees should be important to any leader.
-After all, compared to their disengaged counterparts, engaged employees are more productive, they’re happier, and they’re less likely to be on the lookout for a new gig.
+After all, compared to their disengaged counterparts, engaged employees are more productive, happier, and less likely to be on the lookout for a new gig.
 Still not sold on the merits of employee engagement surveys?
-Consider the following benefits.
+Consider the following benefits:

 Easily Figure Out Employee Sentiment